serghenr/extensio/README.md

 # extensio
 Integrações e automações para a empresa Extensio (fisioterapia &amp; Pilates)

-A princípio, tentando construir um bot para Whatsapp(precisa abrir o Whatsapp web para funcionar) com as lib's relacionadas abaixo em Python.
+A princípio, tentando construir um bot para Whatsapp(precisa estar logado no Whatsapp web para funcionar) com as lib's relacionadas abaixo em Python.

 [Interface Gráfica - Python GUIs for Humans!
 PySimpleGUI is the top-rated Python application development environment.
 Launched in 2018 and actively developed, maintained, and supported in 2024.
 Transforms tkinter, Qt, WxPython, and Remi into a simple, intuitive, and fun experience for both hobbyists and expert users.](https://www.pysimplegui.com/)